Lucas-TY/Butterfly/README.md

 ## set-view.js
 + Purpose: keeps track of the current state of the game
-  + contains the DisplaySet for the game (the deck of cards and the current hand)
-  + contains the current players
 + Subscribes functions to events for button elements
 + Call functions from the set-controller to check if game actions were valid, if the game has completed, etc.
++ Call functions from the set-controller to update the current game mode, add players to the game, etc.

 ---
 # Module Controller